image

 Study more You'll find more information about the EU Deforestation Regulation here.

-This approach not only is cost-effective but also allows you to switch from fixed legislation acquisition costs to variable costs.
+With our unique business model, you only pay when you do business in the EU, and we take a percentage commission from each transaction.
+This approach not only is cost-effective but also allows you to switch from fixed regulation information costs to variable costs.

 What does "relevant legislation of the country of production" mean?